 Hot Deploy

-Jmix supports Hot Deploy technology that helps to apply project changes to the running application immediately without restarting the application server.
+Jmix supports Hot Deploy technology that makes it possible to apply project changes to the running application immediately, without restarting the application server.

-The following classes and resources are hot deployed:
+The following classes and resources can be hot deployed:

-• Classes used by view controllers by instantiating them or via static methods;
+• Classes used by view controllers by instantiating them or via static methods.
+Examples of such classes are described in the subsection below.

 Entity classes and Spring beans are not hot deployed.

-• if it’s a resource file, Studio copies it to the .jmix/conf directory;
+• if the changed file is a resource file, Studio copies it to the .jmix/conf directory;

-• if it’s a Java or Kotlin file, Studio compiles it and copies to the build/classes project directory.
+• if the changed file is a Java or Kotlin file, Studio compiles it and copies to the build/classes project directory.

 • When the application opens a view, it loads new classes and resources from the above directories.